-Originally a Maghrebi dish, shakshuka is made with eggs poached in a tomato sauce made with tomatoes, bell peppers, garlic, onions, and olive oil.
+Originally a Maghrebi dish, shakshuka is made with eggs poached in a tomato sauce made with tomatoes, garlic, green pepper, bell peppers, onions, and olive oil.
 It’s a delicious and simple one-skillet dish flavored with herbs and spices like parsley, mint, coriander, paprika, and cumin.
 The word shakshuka in Arabic means “shaken together” or “mixed”.

 Shakshuka is typically eaten for breakfast or brunch, especially in Israel, but it can be enjoyed at any time of the day.
 It’s best paired with flatbread and salad and is often served as part of a larger mezze platter with hummus, falafel, and other traditional Egyptian dishes.

 Shakshuka is traditionally a vegetarian dish but it can be made with meat like ground beef or ground lamb as well.
 You can even find a green variation of the classic recipe that substitutes tomatoes with leafy vegetables like spinach, kale, collard greens, and brussel sprouts.

 Eggah (or ej’jah) is a thick and dense baked omelette.
 Popular in Egypt and the Levant, you can think of it as the Middle Eastern version of a frittata.